 I fumble with the knot and whip the handkerchief off my head to stuff it inside my shirt.
 But it is too late.
 The memory is upon me.

-Mama tells me to stay with Gran, but I run after her.
 We have just arrived in Terezín.
-The Jewish administrative offices have no information about Papa, so Mama marches up to the Nazi offices. , but I run after herShe’s wearing the green handkerchief to cover her hair.
-When they load her on the truck, she doesn’t see me.
-I am tucked behind a tree across the street.
+The Jewish administrative offices have no information about Papa, so Mama marches up to the Nazi offices, wearing the green handkerchief over her hair.
+She tells me to stay with Gran, but I don’t.

-“We’ll take you to him,” says one German with a nasty laugh.
+“We’ll take you to him,” says one German soldier with a nasty laugh.
+They load her onto a truck full of others with yellow stars.
+I tuck myself behind a tree so Mama can’t see me.
 When the truck starts to move, I run after it.
 I follow it through the streets, breathing in the clouds of dust it makes.
-The truck is full of others with yellow stars.
 Mama’s face is calm until she looks out the open back and sees me.
 Her eyes pop wide and shadows race across her face.

 I’m falling behind, but all I know is that I can’t let her go.
 The truck stops at the gate.
 Leading out of Terezín.
 Mama makes cutting motions with her hand, but I am too afraid to stop.
 If I let her go, like Papa, she may never come back.